I-T Dept Challenges Relief Given To SRK In Alibaug Farmhouse Case

-The villa that is spread in an area of 19,960 square meters is on papers bought by by Déjà vu Farms, to which the attachment notice was sent in December last year.
+The villa that is spread in an area of 19,960 square meters is on papers bought by by Déjà vu Farms, to which the attachment notice was sent in December 2017.
 However, found to be benamidar, it meant that Khan was the actual beneficiary of the property.
-So, the notice was further sent to the beneficial owner, Khan, recently.
-However, the mails sent to the actor remain unanswered.
+So, the notice was further sent to the beneficial owner, Khan in February last year.

 “The said transaction falls under the definition of “benami transaction as per the Section 2 (9) of the PBPT Act, where Deja Vu Farms has acted as benamidar for the ultimate benefit of SRK.
-Thus, the actor is a beneficiary for the said under the prescribed law,” an I-T investigation report read, reported Business Standard.
+Thus, the actor is a beneficiary for the said under the prescribed law,” an I-T investigation report had read at the time when the order was issued against the actor.

 Under the Maharashtra Tenancy and Agricultural Lands Act one cannot transfer an agricultural land to an agriculturist without prior permission of the collector or state government.